biomed-bioinformatics-bootcamp/BMES-T580-2019/Module01/Readme.md

 - Setup Github
  - Create user account
  - Signup for the correct Git Classroom
+ - Add your name and github handle to the credits section of the main Readme
  - CHnGE this LINE through GtHub to fx typoz
    - Commit directly to the `master` branch
 - Installing and setting up your Python Environment
  - Python 3
  - PyCharm Editor